SplashingYou/Lab_work_and_assignment_10/README.md

 # Zoo-Project---CSC211
-This is a project that is based on Zoo.
+This is a project that is based on a Zoo.